Mark Cuban recently said that the two best forms equity for entrepreneurs are: sweat equity and customer equity.

 Does it take on the average 3 meetings?
 8 weeks?
 7 emails and 1 meeting?

-Is the close typical via email or it’s a conversion from free trial to paying?
+Is the close typical via email or it’s a conversion from a free trial to paying?

 Use the best metrics that make sense for your own business.